francosparn/python-encryptor-app/README.md

 # python-encryptor-app
-Application to encrypt and decrypt files developed in Python
+Console application to encrypt and decrypt files developed in Python.